Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Effect of process parameters on ultrasound-assisted CSAM

 \subsection{Size of the particle}

-In the previous section, we presented how impact velocities determine whether rate-independent plastic deformation or rate-dependent viscoplasticity serves as the deformation mechanism of $W$ particles during the CS process.
+In the previous section, we presented how impact velocities affect the plastic deformation of $W$ particles during the CS process.
 In this section, we present whether particle diameter affects the deformation mechanism and atomic rearrangements of $W$ particles during the CS process.